Social justice is:

 - Rape culture kills: the deaths by suicide of both victims featured in the documentary Audrie and Daisy are a stark reminder of the damage that rape culture can do

-- Slavery Isn’t Over – The Horror of Human Trafficking: to this day, humans are trafficked for forced labour, forced prostitution, and other forms of exploitation
+- Slavery Isn’t Over – The Horror of Human Trafficking: to this day, men, women, and children are trafficked for forced labour, forced prostitution, and other forms of exploitation

-- The Survival Sex Trade is a stark example of the power of addiction, which can drag vulnerable people into the high-risk survival sex trade
+- The Survival Sex Trade is a stark example of the power of addiction and trauma

 - Why don’t more people understand consent?
 And why does society continue to blame victims rather than perpetrators?